We're here to help!CALL TODAY: 954-568-3636

 Florida law states that the decedent’s survivors may obtain compensation, and it defines who is or is not a survivor in Florida Statute Section 768.18(1).
 Survivors include the decedent’s spouse, children, parents, and any other relatives who were partly or entirely dependent on the decedent’s support or services.
 If your loved one left behind a spouse, children, or parents, then these people may obtain portions of any recovered compensation.

 Naturally, you may have questions regarding who can receive compensation and how much various survivors may be entitled to.
-A Fort Lauderdale wrongful death attorney from the Law Offices of David I. Fuchs can answer all of your questions and prepare you for the potential outcome of a wrongful death case.
+A Fort Lauderdale wrongful death attorney from David I. Fuchs, Injury & Accident Lawyer, P.A. can answer all of your questions and prepare you for the potential outcome of a wrongful death case.

 During a wrongful death lawsuit, an attorney can guide a personal representative is seeking a wide range of damages.
 Certain damages are for the benefit of the estate, while other damages are for specific survivors.